realBjornRoden/cognition/README-vision-video.md

 1. Create the IAM Role
    * IAM > Roles > Choose the service > Rekognition > AmazonRekognitionServiceRole

-1. Testing sending message to SNS topic for SQS subscriber
+1. Test the SNS to SQS connection by sending a message to the SNS topic for the SQS subscriber
    1. Send test message
       * SNS > Topics > select topic > Publish message > type and publish message
    1. Receive the test message